 Capital One Venture Rewards Credit Card

-Welcome Offer Earn 75,000 bonus miles once you spend $4,000 on purchases within the first 3 months of account opening, plus receive a $250 Capital One Travel credit in your first cardholder year.
+Welcome Offer Earn 75,000 Miles once you spend $4,000 on purchases within 3 months from account opening.

 Annual Fee